awslabs/aws-jwt-verify/README.md

 ## Verifying JWTs from any OIDC-compatible IDP

-The generic `JwtVerifier` works for any OIDC-compatible IDP that signs JWTs with RS256/RS384/RS512/ES256/ES384/ES512:
+The generic `JwtVerifier` works for any OIDC-compatible IDP:

 ```typescript
 import { JwtVerifier } from "aws-jwt-verify";